 Raindrops fell on the pavement like fat toads.

-I’d fallen in love at first sight and had worked hard all summer to attract the attention of this small dark Greek girl.
-I’d made it to her room now at least.
-I was still working hard.
-But everything right here, at the very last, seemed to be slipping from my fingers.
+I’d fallen in love.
+And I’d worked all summer to attract her attention, or even just to spend time with this beautiful Greek girl.
+I’d made it to her room now at least – a tatty under-graduate’s bedroom – and I was still working hard.
+But everything seemed to be slipping through my fingers right here at the very last.
+I searched for something, anything, to say.

-As she sat on the miserably thin mattress, arms folded, prettily taciturn face turned to his, I searched for a final move.
+As she sat on the miserably thin mattress, arms folded, she turned her prettily taciturn face up to mine.

-“Well, you know, we could go round the world.
+“Well, you know, I thought maybe we could go round the world.
 Teaching.
-We could teach in, say, 80 different schools around the world.”
+We could teach in, say, 80 different schools around the world…”

 There was a pause.
-I must have blown it for good now.
+I must have blown it now.

-“Yes,” she shifted “Yes!
-I like the sound of that.
+“Yes,” she shifted “Yes… I like the sound of that.
 Travel.
 I love travel.”
-She was suddenly excited.
-Off the bed, she danced quickly around the room on the cigarette-scarred carpet, under the pin-marked walls, picking up her rucksack from the corner of the room.
-“Travel..” she said “Do you see this rucksack?
+This previously melancholy Greek girl was suddenly off the bed, dancing quickly around the room on the cigarette-scarred carpet, under the pin-marked walls.
+She picked up her rucksack from the corner of the room.
+“Do you see this rucksack?
 Do you know where it’s been?”

-“No…” I said, abashed, expecting great tales I couldn’t possibly match from this European, full of dreams and wanderlust.
+“No…” I said, abashed, expecting great tales I couldn’t possibly match from this European who’d come here to England to teach, full of dreams and wanderlust.

-The Greek girl dwelled privately for a moment.
+The Greek dwelled privately for a moment.
 Her face dropped.
-She really needed to start travelling.
+She really needed to start travelling too.

 Cairo’s Arab Quarter at 4am.
 The hotel was falling down.
 Hands came out of the darkness.